 Living in a block of flats?
 We install full-fibre infrastructure for landlords

-Complete Fibre works with landlords to install fibre infrastructure in flat blocks, also known as MDUs/ Multi-Dwelling Units.
-You need this digital infrastructure (the cables and wiring that enable Internet Service Providers (ISPs) to connect homes to broadband) in place before you can buy a full-fibre broadband service.
+Residents need digital infrastructure – the cables and wiring that enable Internet Service Providers (ISPs) to connect homes to broadband – in place before you can buy a Full Fibre broadband service.

 What is full-fibre broadband?